osu-cs340-ecampus/nodejs-starter-app/Step 0/STEP0.md

-# Node.js - Step 0
+# Node.js - Step 0 - Getting a Server Running
 This is the bare minimum you need to get running with Node.js.
 This will get you a server that can accept web requests and will return an output.

 ## `npm init`